-IEETING OF THE TRUST BOARD - Wednesday 8 th June 2022 Aedicines Management Report gen Report Author and Job Gary Fletcher Responsible Manjeet Shehmar Title: Director of Pharmacy Director: Medical Director Recommendation & Members of the Trust Boa ard are asked to: Action Required Approve 🗆 Discuss 🗆 Inform  Ass ure 🖂 It is through the Medic ine Management G Group that audit compliance is being monitored and escalated to Divisions where necessary Measures have been put in place to strer ngthen the effectiveness of medicines manageme nt through Division al and Care Group engagement.
-Assure • are being managed and • Divisions through the Divisional Governance There are now clear in hrough a collaborative effort between pharmacy the • The known risks regarding medicines storage and CD record keeping compliance is being monitored.
+MEETING OF THE TRUST BOARD - Wednesday 8 th June 2022 Medicines Management Report Report Author and Job 1 Responsible Manjeet Shehmar Title: Recommendation & Action Required Director of Pharmacy Director: Medical Director Members of the Trust Board are asked to: Approve □ Discuss □ Inform ☒ Assure ☒ Assure It is through the Medicine Management Group that audit compliance is being monitored and escalated to Divisions where necessary Measures have been put in place to strengthen the effectiveness of medicines management through Divisional and Care Group engagement.
+Risks supporting the corporate risk 2737 are being managed and updated by Pharmacy and the respective Divisions through the Divisional Governance Advisors There are now clear improvements in medicines management compliance and this has been achieved through a collaborative effort between pharmacy the Divisions and Care Groups.
+Advise The known risks regarding medicines storage and CD record keeping compliance is being monitored.
 There are some tentative signs of improvement in some areas.
-Purchase orders for el lectronic drug stora ge units have been raised t • There are no new issues which require escalation. ort • There are no new issues which require escalation.

-• Purchase orders for electronic drug storage units have been raised for AMU, Wards 14-17, Maternity & Ward 24/25.
+Purchase orders for electronic drug storage units have been raised for AMU, Wards 14-17, Maternity &amp; Ward 24/25.
 The installation of electronic drug storage units will largely resolve the compliance issues.
 Pharmacy are also purchasing a new controlled drug storage unit for the main dispensary.
-Controlled Drug record keeping is also being menitered alcooky and

-• Controlled Drug record keeping is also being monitored closely and electronic solutions to replace the current paper systems is being considered.
+Controlled Drug record keeping is also being monitored closely and electronic solutions to replace the current paper systems is being considered.
+Alert There are no new issues which require escalation.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline The main risks identified are concerned with the level of compliance with the Medicine Policy which is managed through Corporate risk 2737 and associated Divisional and Care Group risks.
+Resource implications Resources will be required for purchase of electronic drug storage units and Controlled Drug management software, if supported in principle by TMC.
+Business cases to follow if supported.
+Legal and/or Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+Strategic Objectives Safe, high-quality care ⊠ Care at hom e □ Partners □ Resources □ Value collea gues 🗆